titumozammel/human-energy-economics/README.md

 > **Human Energy Economics asks:**
 > *“How do we develop the capacity of the input itself so that it can generate greater sustainable output?”*

 HEE does not reject productivity, efficiency, speed, or performance.
-It challenges the assumption that these outcomes must primarily come from increasing pressure, effort, or working intensity.
+It challenges the assumption that these outcomes must primarily come from increasing pressure, effort, workload, or working intensity.

-Instead, HEE focuses on the conditions through which Human Energy is converted into **Individual Capability, Organizational Capability, Sustainable Execution Capacity, and Sustainable Business Value**.
+Instead, HEE focuses on the conditions through which Human Energy becomes capability, execution capacity, and Sustainable Business Value.

 ---